 Kerala Festivals :

-Theyyam is a famous festivals of Kerala.
+Theyyam is a famous festival of Kerala.
 This festival requires worship of the deity; on the other hand, the dancer is also the deity.
 Theyyam celebrates primarily the Mother Goddess.
-Animals, serpents and trees also figure in worship.
+Animals, serpents, and trees also figure in worship.